How to Get Your First 10 Customers (Lessons from 50 Founders)

 Your first 10 customers should each bring you 1-2 more.
 That's how you hit 30-40 without ads.

 Freemium removes friction for your first users.
-They don't need approval.
+No approval needed.
 No credit card.
 No sales call.
 Just try it.

-The risk is you get users who never pay.
+The risk is users who never pay.
 The solution is a conversion path.
 What makes free users hit limits?
 What feature do power users need that justifies payment?

 Slack did this brilliantly.
 The free version is generous.
 But teams that grow or need compliance features hit the ceiling fast.
-Then upgrading is obvious.
+Then upgrading becomes obvious.

 For B2B startups, freemium often means heavily discounted beta pricing.
 You're not optimizing for revenue yet.
 You're optimizing for learning and referenceability.
 The ability to say "Company X uses our product."